jeircul/jeircul/README.md

 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about Linux
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/oveaursland/)
-- ⚡ Fun fact: There exist a jellyfish in Japan that can't be killed
+- ⚡ Fun fact: **Turritopsis dohrnii**, also known as the **immortal jellyfish**, is a species of small, biologically immortal jellyfish found worldwide in temperate to tropic waters